adamscybot/projectorjs/Readme.md

 Overrides start and end values if set.

 #### start
-Type: `integer`
+Type: `integer|string`
 Default: `undefined`

 The number of seconds elapsed upon which the overlay starts.
+Alternatively, an event name such as play or pause.
+Any event fired on the video element (native or videojs) works.

 #### end
-Type: `integer`
+Type: `integer|string`
 Default: `undefined`

 The number of seconds elapsed upon which the overlay ends.
+Alternatively, an event name such as play or pause.
+Any event fired on the video element (native or videojs) works.

 #### beforeBeginOverlay
 Type: `function`